xi/apca-introduction/README.md

 Neither is officially recommended by the W3C yet.

-Evaluating a contrast algorithm is extremly difficult because contrast perception varies from person to person and also depends on the lighing conditions.
+Evaluating a contrast algorithm is extremly difficult because contrast perception varies from person to person and also depends on the lighting conditions.
 Whether APCA is actually better than WCAG 2.x is therefore hard to tell.
 I personally could not say from the examples above which one works better for me.
 A rigorous scientific evaluation is not yet available